Scanning Centrelink documents using an MFD 111-10010030

 Automatic classification

-Documents scanned on an MFD will automatically classify at the point of scanning if staff:
+Documents scanned using on an MFD will automatically upload to the customer’s record if staff:

 - enter a valid CRN into the MFD, and